hishizuka/pizero_bikecomputer/doc/software_installation.md

 #### GOOGLE_DIRECTION_API section

 If you want to search for a route on a map, set your `token` of the Google Directions API.

-#### OPENWEATHERMAP_API section

-If you want to correct the altitude using a barometric pressure sensor, set your `token` of the OpenWeatherMap API.

 #### THINGSBOARD_API section